claukers/miqro-web-components/README.md

 this will affect ```RouterLink``` elements also.

-## Use Component Class without the template system
+## Use Component Class without the template language

-to build more performant Elements you can skip the use of the template system by returning void on ```this.render()``` method.
+to build more performant HTMLElement you can skip the use of the template language by returning void on ```this.render()``` method.

 example